-The initial measurements have been done in a liquid helium at the 4 K temperature.
-Going lower in temperature, further decreases an electron effective temperature needed to resolve the physical effects in the next experiments.
+The initial measurements have been done in a liquid helium dewar at 4 K temperature.
+Going lower in temperature, further decreases the electron temperature needed to resolve the physical effects in the next experiments.
+Maybe here you can write that for lower temperature you expect sharper coulomb peaks, thus higher sensitivity.
+I think what is missing in the previous section is to speak what is the sensitivity of your setup.
+I kind of remember you had done this in Linz right?

-Our group has changed the laboratory environment which is now placed at IST Austria.
-New lab is equipped with dilution fridges allowing us to achieve temperatures down to 10 mK.
+The first generation of the used setup and pcb board aimed to verify that indeed we have the knowhow to perform RF reflectometry measurements.
+The second generation of the reflectometry setup will be installed in dilution fridges allowing us to achieve temperatures down to 10 mK.

-For the purpose of measuring several samples and necessity for the higher number of RF lines dictated by next experiments of spin manipulation, the new PCB was designed (Figure 9).
-New design allows frequency multiplexing of four different reflectometry resonant circuits enabling measurement of four samples at once.
-Also, new type of the PCB holder (dilution fridge insert), replacement for the previously used Plexiglas stick was manufactured by dilution fridge company and equipped with coax cables, attenuators, cryogenic amplifier, directional coupler by our electronic technician Thomas Adletzberger to reproduce the reflectometry system mounted on the Plexiglas stick and upgrade.
-Upgrade is done is terms of using lower thermal conducting stainless steel and superconducting niobium titanium coaxial cables, attenuators, additional DC filtering of all DC wires.
-Niobium titanium cables are used between the input of the cryogenic amplifier and sample stage because of their very low thermal conduction, to avoid heating of the sample stage of the fridge which has cooling power in tens of uW.
+For the purpose of measuring several samples and due to the necessity for a higher number of RF lines dictated by experiments of spin manipulation, a new PCB will be designed (do not show it).
+The new design will allow frequency multiplexing of four different reflectometry resonant circuits enabling the measurement of four samples by using just one RF line (at once, is this true?
+With the UHF we can measure two in parallel but not all the 4 or am I wrong?).
+We will install in the dilution fridge insert a similar reflectometry system like the one used in the 4K dip-stick.
+However there will be several improvements.
+There will be an upgrade in terms of using lower thermal conducting stainless steel and superconducting niobium titanium coaxial cables, attenuators, and additional DC filtering of all the DC wires.
+In addition, a Niobium titanium superconducting cable is going to be used between the input of the cryogenic amplifier and sample stage because of its very low thermal conduction, to avoid heating of the mixing chamber stage of the fridge which has cooling power of a few tens of uW in the insert.